 Blockchain is here as a future economic foundation.
-According to a recent Gartner report, the business value-add of blockchain will grow to slightly more than $176 billion by 2025, and then it will exceed $3.1 trillion by 2030.
+According to a recent Gartner report, “the business value-add of blockchain will grow to slightly more than $176 billion by 2025, and then it will exceed $3.1 trillion by 2030.”
+(1)

-It is vital that as with all new economies foundations that it grows in tandem with standards… Europechain has developed a systematic solution to enable blockchain services to be compliant with the GDPR standard.
+It is vital that as with all new economies foundations that it grows in tandem with standards… Europechain has developed a systematic solution to enable GDPR compliant blockchain services that adhere to the standards.

 Blockchain obviously has not been the focus of the people that drafted the GDPR.
 The technology wasn’t widely available then.